asphaltpanthers/CS1632/deliverables/4/deliverable4.md

 - Stress test
 - Realistic load test

 Instructions for setting up JMeter can be found in the JMeterREADME.docx file.
-I've created some JMeter tests to get you started in the JMeter folder.
+I've created a JMeter test to get you started in the JMeter folder.

 If you get the `java.net.BindException: Address already in use: connect` error message, a solution can be found here, https://www.baselogic.com/2011/11/23/solved-java-net-bindexception-address-use-connect-issue-windows/.